Hakkō ichiu: World War II

 As the Second Sino-Japanese War dragged on without conclusion, the Japanese government turned increasingly to the nation's spiritual capital to maintain fighting spirit.

 Characterization of the fighting as a "holy war" (聖戦, seisen), similarly grounding the current conflict in the nation's sacred beginnings, became increasingly evident in the Japanese press at this time.
 In 1940, the Imperial Rule Assistance Association was launched to provide political support to Japan's war in China.

 The general spread of the term hakkō ichiu, neatly encapsulating this view of expansion as mandated in Japan's divine origin, was further propelled by preparations for celebrating the 2,600th anniversary of Jimmu's ascension, which fell in the year 1940 according to the traditional chronology.
 Stories recounted that Jimmu, finding five races in Japan, had made them all as "brothers of one family".
+As part of the celebrations, the government unveiled the Pillar of Heaven and Earth (八紘之基柱, Ametsuchi no Motohashira) monument, or "Hakkō ichiu Tower" (八紘一宇の塔, hakkō ichiu no tō), at what is now Miyazaki Peace Park in the city of Miyazaki in November, constructed with stones pillaged from regions under Japanese occupation, including China and Korea.

 Propaganda purposes

 After Japan declared war on the Allies in December 1941, Allied governments produced several propaganda films citing the hakkō ichiu as evidence that the Japanese intended to conquer the entire world.

 To win the support of the conquered, Japanese propaganda included phrases such as "Asia for the Asians!" and emphasized about the perceived need to liberate Asian countries from imperialist powers.
-The failure to win the war in China was blamed on British and American exploitation of Southeast Asian colonies, even though the Chinese received far more assistance from the Soviet Union.
-In some cases local populations welcomed Japanese troops when they invaded, driving out British, French and other colonial powers.
+Japan's failure to win the war in China was blamed on European nations and the US exploiting their Asian colonies to assist Chinese forces, even though the Chinese received far more assistance from the Soviet Union.
+In some cases local populations welcomed Japanese troops when they invaded, initially seeing them as preferable to being ruled by Western colonial powers.
+The Japanese also indoctrinated their soldiers into believing that it was their duty to make Asians "strong again" through force, after being weakened by Western imperialism.

 The official translation offered by contemporary leaders was "universal brotherhood", but it was widely acknowledged that that expression meant that the Japanese were "equal to the Caucasians but, to the peoples of Asia, we act as their leader".

 Hence hakkō ichiu could be seen as a euphemism for Japanese supremacy.
 In fact, the brutality and the racism of the Japanese led the conquered to view the Japanese imperialists as being equal to or sometimes worse than Western imperialists.
 For example, the economies of most occupied territories were remanaged only to produce raw war materials for Japan.